 Elk/Pigeon Creek Drainage Project

 The NRD now maintains 15 miles of levees along both Pigeon and Elk Creeks.
 The cost of the capital improvements to this drainage project are shared equally from the NRD general fund and the revenue generated from a special property assessment on area property.
 Recent improvements include leveling the top of the Pigeon Creek levees for better uniformity and to enhance maintenance.
 Unwanted woody vegetation within the levees or immediately adjacent to the levees was removed to improve their long-term integrity.
-Elk Creek has also received two grade stabilization structures to deter channel degradation which can cause slope stability problems for the levees.
+Elk Creek has two grade stabilization structures to deter channel degradation which can cause slope stability problems for the levees.
+Along with 2.2 miles of levee rehabilitation east of Jackson done through the EWP program.

-A project to reduce the sediment buildup in Pigeon Creek has begun..
-The dredging will help lessen historical flooding of adjacent agricultural land.
-Approximately 7 miles of the creek will be dredged by Natural Resources District crews.
-This area received considerable flooding in June, 2014.
-The Pigeon Creek Levee was damaged twice during June due to record rainfall.
+Projects to reduce the sediment buildup in the Pigeon Creek and Elk Creek are continuous.
+Dredging helps to lessen the impact from flooding of adjacent agricultural land.
+Approximately 7 miles of the Pigeon Creek was recently dredged by Natural Resources District crews in 2017.
+This area received considerable flooding in June 2014, and the levee was damaged twice during June due to record rainfall.
 This new dredging work will greatly improve the capacity of the levees to safely convey heavy rainfall runoff.

 Emergency Watershed Protection Project

-Flood control levees along a portion of Elk Creek, near the Village of Jackson in Dakota County, have experienced severe sloughing and bank erosion due to high water events in 2010 and 2011.
-At their March 14th meeting, the Board of Directors of the Papio-Missouri River NRD approved a construction contract with Cooney Fertilizer Inc., totaling $1.2 million for channel stabilization work on Elk Creek from Highway 20 to 137th Street.
+Flood control levees along a portion of Elk Creek, near the Village of Jackson in Dakota County, have experienced severe sloughing and bank erosion due to high water events in 2011 and 2019.
 “The prevention of flood damage is our top priority,” said John Winkler, NRD General Manager.
-“It’s important to the NRD to address both rural and urban flood control needs throughout our six-county NRD area,” he said.
+“It’s important to the NRD to address both rural and urban flood control needs throughout our six-county NRD area”.